hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 * API Error Codes

   * Provides the result of the execution of the API, returning either good or error, along with the error message due to incorrect or unauthorized API call.

+### Supported API Categories (Services)

+The API categories for DSCC will grow in accordance to the expansion of the DSCC services that are going to be released in the future.
+As recorded today, the current services that are available include:

+**Common (Alletra-6K, Alletra-9K, Primera, Nimble)**

+1. authentication
+2. tasks
+3. event Audit
+4. authZ (User RBAC permissions)
+5. issues
+6. controllers
+7. host-initiator-groups
+8. host-initiators
+9. ports
+10. shelves
+11. storage-pools
+12. storage-systems
+13. system-settings
+14. volume-sets
+15. volumes
+    Alletra-6K or Nimble
+16. protection-templates
+17. disks